lc37819/PyTorch-CNN-Image-Classification/README.md

    Data augmentation techniques like random horizontal flip, random crop, and random rotation can help improve the model's robustness.

+3. Use a Different Optimizer

+   Using Adam optimizer instead of SGD can lead to faster convergence.

 ## Saving the Model

 To save the trained model, use the following code snippet in your Jupyter notebook: